lihuate/install-opencv/README.md

 The image above is a screenshot of a video frame that has been processed by [motiondetect.py](https://github.com/sgjava/install-opencv/blob/master/python/codeferm/motiondetect.py).
 Motion is bounded by green boxes and pedestrians by blue boxes.

-Usually after you install a complex framework like OpenCV you want to start exploring (unless it is a dependency for another project).
 You have to optimize extensively on platforms with an incompatible VPU/GPU such as the Mali 400.
 The [CHIP](https://getchip.com/pages/chip) SBC only has one CPU core, but you can do real time object detection using techniques I'll describe later on.
 These methods will scale nicely on multi-core SBCs and x86 computers.
 The extra processing time on multi-core systems can be leveraged for milti-detection or other processing.

 * [Provides](#provides)
 * [Test Camera](#test-camera)